kithenry/kithenry.github.io/docs/about.markdown

 _ABOUT ME_

-I'm a Computer Engineering Student
-But you already read that.

-_WHOAMI_

-Okay.
 I'm a Computer Programmer.
-I like IT, or, programming.. not because it is cool (well it is but that's not so big).. rather for how many problems I can efficiently solve with it.
+I like programming for how many problems I can efficiently solve with it.
 From alarm systems to wake me up and solve my snooze problem with C and Arduino to efficient short note organization and storage management with ssh, python, obsidian and apis from telegram.
-The list is endless.
+The list keeps growing.

 _Experience_